-Even though the Brother SE625 can sew, quilt, and embroider, it does not also function as a traditional serger.
+Even though the Brother SE625 can sew, quilt, and embroider, it does not function as a traditional serger.

-If using the built-in overcasting stitch and overcasting presser foot, the machine does create a seam and finish fabric edges simultaneously.
+The machine can create a seam and finish fabric edges simultaneously using the built-in overcasting stitch and overcasting presser foot.
 You will have to do any trimming yourself, though.

-If you want this sewing machine to sew as quickly, accurately, or produce as professional of seams as a serger, don’t expect the Brother SE625 to do that.
+If you want this sewing machine to sew as quickly and accurately or produce as professional seams as a serger, don’t expect the Brother SE625 to do that.
 Invest in a quality serger instead of purchasing the side cutter foot.

 Can the Brother SE625 sew denim?
 What about hats?

 Is the Brother SE625 sewing machine good for a beginner?

 With troubleshooting error codes and compatible presser foot suggestions, the Brother SE625 helps beginners who want to venture into sewing, quilting, and embroidery.

 My SE625 Review of Pros

 - A great value combination sewing and embroidery machine

 - Import designs through a USB stick or straight from your computer to this beginner embroidery machine

 - Edit and preview right on the touchscreen.

 - The automatic thread cutter and advanced needle threader are nice perks.